jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 You can also do it with the spread operator, which we'll cover in the next section.

+In cases where immutability is a must, consider using a library like [Immutable.js](https://immutable-js.com/).

 ### The Spread Operator

 ### Destructuring Objects